-There were no impairment losses recognized on the outstanding balances of business loans to granted to related parties in 2014, 2013 and 2012 based on management's assessment.
+There were no impairment losses recognized on the outstanding balances of business loans to granted to related parties in 2015, 2014 and 2013 based on management's assessment.

-25.5 Advances to and from Related Parties
+25.4 Advances to and from Related Parties

-Certain subsidiaries of the Group grants to and obtains unsecured, noninterest-bearing cash advances from related parties owned by the Parent Company's majority stockholders for working capital requirements and other purposes.
-The outstanding balances of Advances to Related Parties amounted to P29.0 million and P24.7 million as of December 31, 2014 and 2013, respectively, while the outstanding balances of Advances from Related Parties amounted to P36.9 million and P81.3 million as of December 31, 2014 and 2013, respectively.
+Certain subsidiaries of the Group grants and obtains unsecured, noninterest-bearing cash advances to and from related parties owned by the Parent Company's majority stockholders for working capital requirements and other purposes.
+The outstanding balances of Advances to Related Parties amounted to P1.7 million and P29.0 million as of December 31, 2015 and 2014, respectively, while the outstanding balances of Advances from Related Parties amounted to P73.3 million and P36.9 million as of December 31, 2015 and 2014, respectively.